nuwandianusarani/HireGenius/README.md

 # Hewamadduma N.A
-Module to calculate Github commit Frequancy and consistemc and assign Marks
+Module to calculate GitHub commit Frequency and consistency and assign Marks

 ## Component Diagram